landing-ai/landingai-python/docs/image-operations.md

 Those operations are specially useful for pre-processing before [running inferences](inferences/getting-started.md) on them, specially if you are using a model that was trained with images acquired in slightly different conditions from what you have when running inferences.

-For example, if your train dataset was taken on a lighter room, you might want to adjust a bit brightness and contrast before running inferences on your frames.
+For example, if your train dataset images were taken in a room with more light, you might want to adjust the brightness and contrast before running inference on your frames.

 Below, you can see the list of useful operations that can be performed on a `Frame` object.

 ## Cropping

-Cropping is the operation to extract regions of interest from an image.
+Cropping is the operation of extracting regions of interest from an image.

 ```python
 from landingai.pipeline.frameset import Frame